 It includes a built-in Calendar (negating the need for a separate calendar app) that can pull in iCloud, Google, Exchange, Outlook, and Yahoo calendars.
 Because it integrates everything into a single app, you can easily share availability for meetings right inside the app.

-It also can work with third-party apps such as Google Drive, Dropbox, Evernote, Trello, and more.
+It can also work with third-party apps such as Google Drive, Dropbox, Evernote, Trello, and more.

 Airmail has been around for many years, and it’s one of the most common third-party mail apps that people mention.
 Airmail supports all the major email accounts like iCloud, Exchange, Outlook, Google, Yahoo, IMAP, etc. I originally tried Airmail when it was first released, and it has seen a constant stream of updates since then.

 Airmail features an extensive list of apps to integrate with.
 The list includes Google Drive, Dropbox, OneDrive, Box, Trello, Asana, Omnifocus, Google Tasks, Evernote, Todoist, Drafts, Deliveries, Things, Calendar 5, and many more.
 Like Outlook, Airmail supports snoozing an email to another date/time.
-You can create a PDF from an email, mute/block senders, or create a to-do (Airmail offers a lightweight to-do list built in).
+You can create a PDF from an email, mute/block senders, or create a to-do (Airmail offers a lightweight to-do list built-in).
 The action list of items you can take on a message is long.

-Spark is one of the newcomers to the third party email app market, but it has had constant enhancements since it was released.
+Spark is one of the newcomers to the third-party email app market, but it has had constant enhancements since it was released.
 Their tagline is “Love your email again,” and it certainly does a great job of helping you take control of your inbox.
 It supports all the usual accounts like iCloud, Google, Yahoo, Exchange, Outlook, and IMAP.

 Feature-wise, Spark includes a smart inbox to help organize your email into buckets like newsletters, pinned, new, seen, etc. It also includes the ability to snooze emails, send later, email follow up reminders, smart notifications, and tons of integrations with third-party apps (Dropbox, Google Drive, One Drive, etc.).
 You can also personalize the app to your heart’s content.
 Do you want a right swipe to delete and a left swipe to be pin?
 You can do that.
 Do you want a calendar button at the bottom?
 You can add that.

 When Spark was initially released, I worried about the longevity of it due to the fact is was free.
-Over the years, we’ve seen many email apps released and be discontinued later, so I am always curious about the business model of the various apps.
+Over the years, we’ve seen many email apps released to be discontinued shortly after, so I am always curious about the business model of the various apps.
 Spark now has a teams plan that answers that question for me.
 By signing your organization up, you can collaborate on emails together, talk about replies privately (without having to forward things back and forth), and create permanent links to email messages (helpful for linking to a CRM, etc.).
 A basic version of Spark for Teams is free, but they have paid versions (monthly per-user fee) with extra file storage, enhanced link sharing, and team roles and control.

 Edison Mail is a great email app for the iPhone.
 One of the features I’ll praise is how fast it is.
 It includes an Assistant feature to help you organize your mail automatically.